Skip to main content

 Speculative decoding

 • Draft model: A smaller, faster model (like a distilled version of the target model) proposes a draft sequence of tokens.
+A core driver behind this is that some tokens are easier to predict than others and can be easily handled by a smaller model.

 Here’s the step-by-step process: